How to safely delete files from your site

 ✅YES

-You can safely delete files that you've uploaded onto your site within the Media library tab by selecting the little arrow next to the edit button within the media library.
+You can safely delete files from your site in the Media library tab.
+Just click the small arrow next to the edit button in the media library.

-It's important to make sure you are not deleting media that is being used within a micro-content or other page.
-You will know if a media item is being used when you click on the delete button and a pop up alert appears that says there are recorded usages of this entity.
+Make sure you don’t delete media that’s used in Microcontent or other pages.
+You'll know a media item is in use when you click the delete button.
+A pop-up alert will show, saying there are recorded usages of this entity.

-Once you remove the media from that the listed content it will now be safe for you to delete it from the media library.
+After you remove the media from the listed content, it's safe to delete it from the media library.

-It will sit within the Trash under the "Media" tab for 30 days to give you an opportunity to restore that media item that may have been accidentally deleted.
+It will stay in the Trash under the "Media" tab for 30 days.
+This gives you time to restore any media item you might have deleted by mistake.

 After the 30 days it will be permanently deleted from the trash can and from the site.
-If you want to have it deleted immediately from the trash can then you can select the small arrow next to the "Restore" button and within that dropdown you will see the "Purge" button which you can select to delete it from the trash and permanently from your site.
+To delete it right away from the trash can, click the small arrow next to the "Restore" button.
+In the dropdown, choose the "Purge" button.
+This will remove it permanently from your site.

 1

-You can safely delete files that you've uploaded onto your site within the Media library tab by selecting the little arrow next to the edit button within the media library.
+You can safely delete files from your site in the Media library tab.
+Just click the small arrow next to the edit button in the media library.

-It's important to make sure you are not deleting media that is being used within a micro-content or other page.
-You will know if a media item is being used when you click on the delete button and a pop up alert appears that says there are recorded usages of this entity.
+Make sure you don’t delete media that’s used in Microcontent or other pages.
+You'll know a media item is in use when you click the delete button.
+A pop-up alert will show, saying there are recorded usages of this entity.

-Once you remove the media from that the listed content it will now be safe for you to delete it from the media library.
+After you remove the media from the listed content, it's safe to delete it from the media library.

-It will sit within the Trash under the "Media" tab for 30 days to give you an opportunity to restore that media item that may have been accidentally deleted.
+It will stay in the Trash under the "Media" tab for 30 days.
+This gives you time to restore any media item you might have deleted by mistake.

 After the 30 days it will be permanently deleted from the trash can and from the site.
-If you want to have it deleted immediately from the trash can then you can select the small arrow next to the "Restore" button and within that dropdown you will see the "Purge" button which you can select to delete it from the trash and permanently from your site.
+To delete it right away from the trash can, click the small arrow next to the "Restore" button.
+In the dropdown, choose the "Purge" button.
+This will remove it permanently from your site.

 2